sumitranjan52/cputr/README.md

 # cputr
 Capture images with filter using WebRTC

+PC:
-Ways to capture images on PC:
+Ways to capture images:
 1. Click/Tap on the screen.
 2. Press space button on your keyboard
 3. Click on the camera button on top right side of screen